anitaposch/learn-bitcoin/manuscript/810-earn-bitcoin.md

 * [Blockstream Mining](https://blockstream.com/mining/) https://blockstream.com/mining host your mining rigs with Blockstream's enterprise-class mining facilities and management

 ## Lending & Borrowing

+Be aware of the risks associated with lending out your bitcoin especially to centralized custodial platforms.

 * [DeFi Rate](https://defirate.com/) https://defirate.com Overview of lending and borrowing rates

 **Custodial**